American Prairie (nature reserve): Access

 Certain areas are open by permit for rifle and bow hunting of upland birds, migratory birds, deer, elk and antelope including on the Blue Ridge, White Rock and PN ranches.
 They have more than 80,000 acre enrolled in Block Management Program managed by Montana Fish, Wildlife & Parks.
 Annual drawings are held for the opportunity to harvest bison.
 The bison are not considered wildlife to be hunted but as livestock as they roam within the fenced 27,000 acre Sun Prairie unit.
 APF uses the harvest as a bison management tool and to control the population size.

 The reserve hosts various Artist-in-residence programs.
 Artists are exposed to the cultural, ecological, and historic value of the site.

 In popular culture

 Ken Burns's 2023 film "The American Buffalo” includes scenes shot on the reserve.

+In March 2023, David Pogue's podcast, "Unsung Science", mentions American Prairie on an episode discussing rewilding at the Knepp Wildland.